Jamaica's First High-Powered Rocketry Organisation

 Assemble a team of at least 2 members.
 There is no maximum team size, no student requirement, and no faculty advisor requirement.

 Decide whether your team will compete in the 2-inch or 3-inch airframe class.
 Review the technical specifications on the Competition page before committing.
-Your kit will include both body tube sizes.
+Your kit is built for the class you select: it includes only that class's body tube and matching nose cone.

-For updates on registration, rules, and timelines, email us at lignumpropulsion@gmail.com or submit a question via the Q&A system (opens May 30, 2026).
+For updates on registration, rules, and timelines, email us at lignumpropulsion@gmail.com or submit a question via the Q&A form.